 General Robert E. Lee, commanding the Confederate Army of Northern Virginia, was awoken at 2:30 a.m. by Captain R.E.
-Wilbourn, signal officer to Lieutenant General Thomas J. “Stonewall” Jackson.
-Wilbourn reported on yesterday’s fighting, as well as Jackson’s wounding and amputation.
+Wilbourn, signal officer to Lieutenant-General Thomas J. “Stonewall” Jackson.
+Wilbourn reported on yesterday’s fighting, as well as Jackson’s wounding and arm amputation.
 Lee said, “Thank God it is not worse.
 God be praised that he is yet alive.”
-Lee asked about the Federal positions and was told that the enemy’s back was to the Rapidan.
+Lee asked about the Federal positions and was told that the enemy’s back was to the Rapidan and Rappahannock rivers.
 Lee said, “Those people must be pressed today.”

-By the morning of the 3rd, Major General Joseph Hooker, commanding the Federal Army of the Potomac, had received reinforcements from Fredericksburg, giving him 76,000 men to face an enemy of about 43,000 separated by a day’s march.
-But Hooker had no intention of attacking Lee before he could unite his two wings; he instead planned to stay on the defensive and fend off attacks on his new, compact lines.
+By the morning of May 3, Major-General Joseph Hooker, commanding the Federal Army of the Potomac, had received reinforcements from Fredericksburg, giving him 76,000 men to face an enemy of about 43,000 separated by a day’s march.
+But Hooker had no intention of attacking Lee; he instead planned to stay on the defensive and fend off any attack.
 Had Hooker brought his entire force to bear at any one time, he could have overwhelmed Lee’s smaller, divided army with sheer numbers alone.

 Commanding from the Chancellor House, Hooker finally responded to a long line of telegrams from Washington asking for a status report; he had not notified his superiors of any activity since April 27.
 Hooker informed President Abraham Lincoln that the fighting so far “has resulted in no success to us, having lost a portion of two lines, which had been selected for our defense.”

-Hooker ordered Sedgwick to push through the Confederate defenses at Fredericksburg, to push through the enemy and move west to join the main army.
-He also ordered Major General Daniel Sickles, holding the salient of a “V”-shaped line at Hazel Grove, to pull back a mile west of the Chancellorsville crossroads.
+Hooker ordered Sedgwick to push through the Confederate defenses at Fredericksburg with his 40,000 Federals and move west to join the main army.
+He also ordered Sickles to withdraw from the high ground at the Hazel Grove farm and reposition himself a mile west of the Chancellorsville crossroads.
 Hooker feared that Sickles was vulnerable to attack on three sides, but he would not move up any additional troops to support him.
 Thus, Hooker gave up an ideal position from which to keep Lee’s army divided.

 Hooker ordered his men to withdraw to more compact defenses near the Chancellor House as Stuart seized Hazel Grove.
 Stuart soon discovered that this was an excellent spot from which to pour artillery fire into the Federal lines.
 Colonel E. Porter Alexander, commanding the Confederate artillery, placed 50 guns and opened a murderous fire.
 Stuart rode among his troops singing, “Old Joe Hooker, won’t you come out and fight?”
 Hooker could not counter because he had not centralized command of his artillery.

 Lee advanced with his army and arrived at the Chancellor House that afternoon, where he was cheered by nearby residents.
 The Confederates seized the Chancellorsville crossroads and worked to reunite their two wings.
 A courier delivered a message from Jackson congratulating Lee on his tremendous victory.

 Lee lost 8,912 men, the highest loss by the Army of Northern Virginia for any single day of fighting except for Antietam.
 Lee wired President Jefferson Davis, “We have again to thank Almighty God for a great victory.”
 However, he also acknowledged Jackson’s wounding, saying, “Any victory is a dear one that deprives us of the services of Jackson, even for a short time.”
 Lee, knowing that the Federals were still dangerous, resolved to attack again the next day and finish them off.